sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 Recently, I ventured into the exciting field of data science to tackle a challenge posed by a friend: exploring the complex world of algorithmic trading in energy storage systems.
 This post documents my journey of applying foundational data science skills, previously explored only in academic settings, to a practical, real-world scenario.

-The task goal is simple; to develop an algorithm that estimates the cycle costs required to achieve a specific average daily cycle count for an energy storage system while not breaching the maximum daily number of cycles.
+The task goal is simple; to develop an algorithm for an energy storage system that estimates the cycle costs required to achieve a specific average daily cycle count  while not breaching the maximum daily number of cycles.
+The project uses different approaches in attempting to maximize the potential profits while remaining within the constraints by identifying the best cycles within a day to buy and sell energy.
 The algorithm should account for a list of things, namely:

 <ol>
     <li>The nominal power of the storage (2 MW)</li>